Youssefahmed88/Youssefahmed88/README.md

 - 🎓 Computer Science student, passioante with **Penetration Testing** and **Web3**.

 -  I specialize in:
-    - **Penetration testing**: Web application security, vulnerability research and Bug Hunting
+    - **Penetration testing**: Web and Mobile application security, vulnerability research and Bug Hunting
     - **Blockchain and Smart Contracts**: Developing decentralized applications (dApps) and Smart Contracts

 ---